Beapi-io/beapi-bench/README.md

 - ApacheBench (ab)
 - GnuPlot

+## Ubuntu Installation:
-You can avoid all this on Ubuntu simply by installing the PPA:
+You can install on Ubuntu simply by installing the PPA:
 ~~~~
 sudo add-apt-repository ppa:orubel/beapi-bench
 sudo apt-get update